ReemaSingh/GAAD-Resource-Hub_Clinical-Bioinformatics/README.md

 ### Pillar 3: AMR Discovery Protocols and Translational Frameworks

 Guidelined for predictive leads, host-pathogen interaction modeling, and computational PK/PD integration.

+## How to Contribute

+We welcome contributions from academic and inductry collaborators!
+To suggest a tool, database, or protocol:

+1. Open a new request under the **[Issues](../../issues)** tab.
+2. Provide the resource name, category, brief description, and publication/source link.

+## Contact and Governance

+**Initiative Lead:** Dr. Reema Singh
+**Organization:** Global Alliance for Antimicrobial Discovery Special Interest Group (GAAD SIG)